nighthawkcoders/flask_portfolio/README.md

 - Organize with Bootstrap menu
 - Add some color and fun through VANTA Visuals (birds, halo, solar, net)
 - Show some practical and fun links (hrefs) like Twitter, Git, Youtube
+- Build a Sample Page (Table)
 - Show project specific links (hrefs) per page

+### Files and Directories in this Project

+These are some of the key files and directories in this project

+README.md: This file contains instructions for setting up the necessary tools and cloning the project.
+A README file is a standard component of all properly set up GitHub projects.

+requirements.txt: This file lists the dependencies required to turn this Python project into a Flask/Python project.
+It may also include other backend dependencies, such as dependencies for working with a database.

+main.py: This Python source file is used to run the project.
+Running this file starts a Flask web server locally on localhost.
+During development, this is the file you use to run, test, and debug the project.

+Dockerfile and docker-compose.yml: These files are used to run and test the project in a Docker container.
+They allow you to simulate the project’s deployment on a server, such as an AWS EC2 instance.
+Running these files helps ensure that your tools and dependencies work correctly on different machines.

+instances: This directory is the standard location for storing data files that you want to remain on the server.
+For example, SQLite database files can be stored in this directory.
+Files stored in this location will persist after web application restart, everyting outside of instances will be recreated at restart.

+static: This directory is the standard location for files that you want to be cached by the web server.
+It is typically used for image files (JPEG, PNG, etc.) or JavaScript files that remain constant during the execution of the web server.

+api: This directory contains code that receives and responds to requests from external servers.
+It serves as the interface between the external world and the logic and code in the rest of the project.

+model: This directory contains files that implement the backend functionality for many of the files in the api directory.
+For example, there may be files in the model directory that directly interact with the database.

+templates: This directory contains files and subdirectories used to support the home and error pages of the website.

+.gitignore: This file specifies elements to be excluded from version control.
+Files are excluded when they are derived and not considered part of the project’s original source.
+In the VSCode Explorer, you may notice some files appearing dimmed, indicating that they are intentionally excluded from version control based on the rules defined in .gitignore.

 ### Implementation Summary

 #### July 2023

 > Updates for 2023 to 2024 school year.

+- Update README with File Descriptions

 #### January 2023